-2.1.5 Agricultural Produce
+2.1.6 Agricultural Produce

 The project is in line with the objectives of Namibia's NDPs and contributes to the economy of, and food security in, Namibia.
-Locally produced crops decrease the amount of crops that needs importing.
+Locally produced crops decrease the amount of crops that needs importation.
+Cultivation of GMO maize is expected to increase annual crop yields due to decreased insect damage, especially during a heavy infestations or plagues, and less competition with weeds.
+Less weeds and especially problematic grasses, also provide a cleaner crop yield.